djo0010/SQA-Individual-Assignment/Lit Review COMP 6710/Lit Review.md

 - Your summary should be 1 page long
 - Your summary should contain the following sections:
   - `Applied technique` where you state the techniques used in the paper
-  - `Defects identified` where you map the defects listed in the paper to each paper title
+  - `Defects/warnings identified` where you map the defects/warnings listed in the paper to each paper title

 ## Due